Time-reversal symmetric topological superconductivity in Machida-Shibata lattices: RESULTS

-We next extend our study to two-dimensional square lattices with $N_{\rm x}, N_{\rm y}$ lattice sites in the $x,y$ directions, respectively, see Fig.~\ref{Fig.:Schematics}(a).
-Additionally, following the same argument as in the 1D case, we introduce a nearest-neighbor coupling cut-off in both directions.
+We next extend our study to two-dimensional square lattices with $N_{\rm x}, N_{\rm y}$ lattice sites in the $x,y$ directions, respectively, see \cref{Fig.:Schematics}(a).
 In this geometry, we find helical Majorana edge modes, in contrast to the end states that appear in one-dimensional chains.
-We consider a cylindrical geometry by taking periodic boundary conditions in the y-direction, in which case the momentum $p_{\rm y}$ is a good quantum number, and the limit $N_{\rm y}\to \infty$.
-In this setup, in the topologically non-trivial phase, we find time-reversal-symmetric pairs of dispersive edge modes which are localized near the open boundaries and higher energy modes which are extended throughout the bulk, see Fig.~\ref{Fig.:2DGeometry}.
-A broader study of the topological phases in 2D lattices requires the calculation of the relevant topological invariant in the symmetry class DIII.
-This is calculated by taking two 1D cuts (for $p_y=0$ and $p_y=\pi$) in the Brillouin zone and multiplying the calculated 1D invariants in these cuts, $W^{2D}=W_{p_y=0}^{1D} \times W_{p_y=\pi}^{1D}$~\cite{PhysRevB.94.161110}.
+To demonstrate boundary modes, we consider a cylindrical geometry by taking periodic boundary conditions in the y-direction, in which case the momentum $p_{\rm y}$ is a good quantum number, and the limit $N_{\rm y}\to \infty$.
+In this setup, in the topologically non-trivial phase, we find time-reversal-symmetric pairs of dispersive edge modes which are localized near the open boundaries and higher energy modes which are extended throughout the bulk, see \cref{Fig.:2DGeometry}.
+A broader study of the topological phases in 2D lattices requires the calculation of the relevant topological invariant in the symmetry class DIII by taking two 1D cuts (for $p_y=0$ and $p_y=\pi$) in the Brillouin zone and multiplying the calculated 1D invariants in these cuts, $W^{2D}=W_{p_y=0}^{1D} \times W_{p_y=\pi}^{1D}$~\cite{PhysRevB.94.161110}.
 In general, we find that the 2D topological phase diagrams differ from the 1D.
-Specifically, the 2D equivalents of the diagrams in Fig.~\ref{Fig.:1DTop} demonstrate extended non-trivial phases, see Appendix~\ref{Appendix:TopologicalInvariant2D} for details.
+Specifically, the 2D equivalents of the diagrams in \cref{Fig.:TopologicalInvariant1D-kF,Fig.:TopologicalInvariant1D-lambda} demonstrate extended non-trivial phases, see \cref{Appendix:TopologicalInvariant2D} for details.
+Notably, the main characteristic features for triviality for large $k_{\rm F}a$ and the non-trivial region vanishing at $\tilde{\lambda}=0$ remain.
+For topological phase diagramms shown in \cref{Fig:2DPhaseDiagramm}, a nearest-neighbor cutoff was considered due to computation limitations.
+Once the physical long-range couplings are restored, small-repulsive interactions $\tilde{U}>0$ are still required for generating non-trivial phases, similarly to the one-dimensional chains, and lead to quantitatively different topological phase diagrams.
+For fully periodic boundary conditions, the triplet superconducting pairing in \cref{eq:momentumH} can be simplified in the continuum limit, i.e., $|\textbf{p}|a\ll1$,

+where $J_1$ is the Bessel function, $g(p)\in \mathbb{R}$, and the superconducting pairing is helical~\cite{PhysRevB.111.144508}.
+This is in contrast to the chiral triplet pairing that governs Shiba systems due to time-reversal-symmetry breaking~\cite{Li2016}.